-- 77-4110.
+77-4110.
 Annual report; contents; joint hearing.

-(1) The Tax Commissioner shall submit electronically an annual report to the Legislature no later than July 15 of each year.
-The Department of Revenue shall, on or before September 1 of each year, appear at a joint hearing of the Appropriations Committee of the Legislature and the Revenue Committee of the Legislature and present the report.
-Any supplemental information requested by three or more committee members shall be presented within thirty days after the request. - (2) The report shall list (a) the agreements which have been signed during the previous calendar year, (b) the agreements which are still in effect, (c) the identity of each taxpayer, and (d) the location of each project. - (3) The report shall also state by industry group (a) the specific incentive options applied for under the Employment and Investment Growth Act, (b) the refunds allowed on the investment, (c) the credits earned, (d) the credits used to reduce the corporate income tax and the credits used to reduce the individual income tax, (e) the credits used to obtain sales and use tax refunds, (f) the number of jobs created, (g) the total number of employees employed in the state by the taxpayer on the last day of the calendar quarter prior to the application date and the total number of employees employed in the state by the taxpayer on subsequent reporting dates, (h) the expansion of capital investment, (i) the estimated wage levels of jobs created subsequent to the application date, (j) the total number of qualified applicants, (k) the projected future state revenue gains and losses, (l) the sales tax refunds owed to the applicants, (m) the credits outstanding, and (n) the value of personal property exempted by class in each county. - (4) No information shall be provided in the report that is protected by state or federal confidentiality laws.
-Source: Laws 1987, LB775, § 10; Laws 1990, LB431, § 3; Laws 2007, LB223, § 26; Laws 2012, LB782, § 138; Laws 2013, LB612, § 4. - 77-4111.
+(1) The Tax Commissioner shall submit electronically an annual report to the Legislature no later than October 31 of each year.
+The report shall be on a fiscal year, accrual basis that satisfies the requirements set by the Governmental Accounting Standards Board.
+The Department of Revenue shall, on or before December 15 of each even-numbered year, appear at a joint hearing of the Appropriations Committee of the Legislature and the Revenue Committee of the Legislature and present the report.
+Any supplemental information requested by three or more committee members shall be presented within thirty days after the request.

+- (2) The report shall list (a) the agreements which have been signed during the previous fiscal year, (b) the agreements which are still in effect, (c) the identity of each taxpayer, and (d) the location of each project. - (3) The report shall also state by industry group (a) the specific incentive options applied for under the Employment and Investment Growth Act, (b) the refunds allowed on the investment, (c) the credits earned, (d) the credits used to reduce the corporate income tax and the credits used to reduce the individual income tax, (e) the credits used to obtain sales and use tax refunds, (f) the number of jobs created, (g) the total number of employees employed in the state by the taxpayer on the last day of the calendar quarter prior to the application date and the total number of employees employed in the state by the taxpayer on subsequent reporting dates, (h) the expansion of capital investment, (i) the estimated wage levels of jobs created subsequent to the application date, (j) the total number of qualified applicants, (k) the projected future state revenue gains and losses, (l) the sales tax refunds owed to the applicants, (m) the credits outstanding, and (n) the value of personal property exempted by class in each county. - (4) No information shall be provided in the report that is protected by state or federal confidentiality laws.
+Source: Laws 1987, LB 775, § 10; Laws 1990, LB 431, § 3; Laws 2007, LB223, § 26; Laws 2012, LB782, § 138; Laws 2013, LB612, § 4; Laws 2022, LB1150, § 5.

+77-4111.
 Tax Commissioner; adopt rules and regulations.
 The Tax Commissioner may adopt and promulgate all rules and regulations necessary to carry out the purposes of the Employment and Investment Growth Act.

-77-4112.
-Change in law; effect; operative date.
-(1) The changes made in sections 77-4103 to 77-4105 and 77-4107 by Laws 1988, LB1234, shall become operative for all applications filed on and after January 1, 1988.
+77-4102 Change in law; effect; operative date.
+(1) The changes made in sections 77-4103 to 77- 4105 and 77-4107 by Laws 1988, LB1234, shall become operative for all applications filed on and after January 1, 1988.
 For all applications filed prior to January 1, 1988, the provisions of the Employment and Investment Growth Act as they existed immediately prior to such date shall apply.

-- (2) Section 77-4113 and the changes made in section 77-4104 by Laws 1996, LB1290, shall become operative for all applications filed on or after May 1, 1996. - (3) The changes made in sections 77-4101 and 77-4103 by Laws 1999, LB539, and section 77-4103.01 shall become operative for any taxpayer with an agreement in effect on or after January 1, 1999.
+Section 77-4113 and the changes made in section 77-4104 by Laws 1996, LB1290, shall become operative for all applications filed on or after May 1,1996.

+(2) The changes made in sections 77-4101 and 77-4103 by Laws 1999, LB539, and section 77-4103.01 shall become operative for any taxpayer with an agreement in effect on or after January 1, 1999.
 Such changes and section 77-4103.01 shall be applied on a consistent basis for determining benefits for tax years beginning, or deemed to begin, on and after January 1, 1999.
 For all benefit determinations in tax years beginning, or deemed to begin, prior to January 1, 1999, the provisions of the Employment and Investment Growth Act as they existed immediately prior to such date shall apply.